Press release Tele2 Group Feb 21 2006, 2:30 PM CET

 In addition, the Meeting resolved to authorise the Board of Directors, until the next Annual General Meeting, on one or several occasions, to resolve to raise certain loans that are subject to the provisions in Chapter 11 Section 11 of the Swedish Companies Act (2005:551).
 The terms and conditions of such loans shall be on market terms.
 The rationale for the authorisation is that the company shall be able to raise such loans on terms favourable to the company, e.g. by making the interest dependent upon the performance or financial position of the company.
 According to the provisions of the new Companies Act, that entered into force on 1 January 2006, a decision to raise such loans must now be resolved by the General Meeting or by the Board of Directors, if the Board has been authorised by the General Meeting.

 Vigo Carlund, Telephone: + 46 8 5620 0000

 Vice Chairman, Tele2 AB

 Dwayne Taylor, Telephone: + 44 20 7321 5038

 Lena Krauss, Telephone: + 46 8 5620 0045

-Tele2 is one of Europe's leading alternative telecom operators.
-Tele2's mission is to provide affordable and easy connectivity for everyone at anytime.
+Tele2 is Europe's leading alternative telecom operator.
+Tele2's mission is to provide cheap and simple telecom for everyone in Europe.
 Tele2 always strives to offer the market's best prices.
-We have 25.4 million customers in 11 countries.
-Tele2 offers mobile services, fixed broadband and telephony, data network services, cable TV and content services.
-Ever since Jan Stenbeck founded the company in 1993, it has been a tough challenger to the former government monopolies and other established providers.
-Tele2 has been listed on the OMX Nordic Exchange since 1996.
-In 2008, we had net sales of SEK 39.5 billion and reported an operating profit (EBITDA) of SEK 8.2 billion.
+We have more than 30 million customers in 23 countries.
+Tele2 offers fixed and mobile telephony, broadband, data network services, cable TV and content services.
+Ever since Jan Stenbeck founded the company in 1993, it has been a tough challenger to the former government monopolies.
+Tele2 has been listed on Stockholmsbörsen since 1996.
+In 2005 we had operating revenue of SEK 50 billion and reported a profit (EBITDA) of SEK 6.6 billion.